Home » Computer Guides » Virtual Computer Guides » How To Install Windows XP As A Virtual Machine.

 How To Install Windows XP Virtual Machine In VMware Player.

-If you’re going to install XP from a CD, load the disc into your disc drive.
+If you’re going to install XP from a CD, now would be the time to load the disc into your disc drive.
 Cancel any autorun prompts and close any windows that open.

 Start VMware Player.
 On the left hand panel you’ll see all the virtual machines that you’ve currently got setup.